 - Acute fever, skin changes (common in viral infections)

 - Signs of inflammation in the lymph node drainage area

 - General: assess for both local inflammatory processes (e.g., enlarged neck lymph nodes due to tonsillitis) and signs of systemic disease (e.g., hepatomegaly and splenomegaly)

 - Visible enlargement: Lymph nodes should not be visible in healthy individuals, as they are only a few millimeters in diameter.

 - Local erythema, swelling, or lesion

 - The area to be examined should be relaxed to facilitate differentiation of the lymph node from the surrounding tissue (e.g., muscles, tendons).

 - Evaluation of size and level of pain consistency, and fixation.

-- Always examine the following regions :
+- Conduct the following :

 - Instruct the patient to keep the neck relaxed and slightly flexed.
 Palpate bilaterally with one hand on each side.